maroda/sounding.com/hugo/content/blog/2020/09-08/index.md

   - arturia
   - microbrute
   - lovemyswitches
-draft:true
+draft: true
 ---

 ## Soft Touch

-This story starts with this horrible idea.
+This horrible idea.

-If you're unfamiliar, this is a coating on plastic parts that feels like a thick setting of rubber with a squishy sort of soft matte finish to it.
+If you're unfamiliar, "soft-touch" is a coating on plastic parts that feels like a thick setting of rubber with a squishy sort of soft matte finish to it.
 I recently learned that the interiors of Ferrari supercars were outfitted with the material and apparently companies exist that specialize in its maintenance because of this.

 Now, I am no expert on rubber, but I do have experience with the rubber elements that hold musical instruments together.
 In a lion's share of cases rubber is the **first** thing that needs replacement.
 Soft-touch coated plastic components are no exception, becoming tacky with age.